 Vitamin B5/Pantothenic Acid is a supplement in the B vitamin complex that helps the body use other vitamins, such as riboflavin.
 Vitamin B5 has a wide range of functions, converting nutrients in food into energy and maintaining blood vessel health.
 Studies have shown that B5 can slow down the signs of skin aging.

 - Helps to break down fats and carbs into energy

 - Assist in the formation of new cells

-- Helps to balance blood sugar
+- or to help stabilize blood sugar levels;

-- Prevents heart failure.
+- Support heart health.